Commerce 101: The Top 11 Must-Know Acronyms for Merchants

 A CRM is beneficial to not only businesses but to end customers of that business by:

-- Allowing companies to improve sales growth and understand customer’s interactions with a company, including through marketing, customer service, sales, and support.
+- Allowing companies to improve sales growth and understand customer’s interactions through marketing, customer service, sales, and support.

 - Improving the customer experience via accessible customer data records and business intelligence via analytics.